cheginit/curviriver/doc/source/index.rst

 Features
 --------

-CurviRiver takes as input a Polygon of a river segment and generates a 2D or 3D curvilinear mesh that can be used for hydrodynamic or hydrological modeling.
+CurviRiver takes as input a Polygon of a river segment and generates a 2/3D curvilinear mesh that can be used for hydrodynamic or hydrological modeling.
-The mesh is generated in three main steps:
+The mesh is generated in the following main steps:

-- Determining the centerline of the input Polygon using Voroni diagram Dijkstra's algorithm,
+- Determining the centerline of the input Polygon using Voroni diagram and Dijkstra's algorithm,
 - Smoothing the generated centerline with a B-spline curve,
 - Computing the tangent angles of the centerline at each point along the centerline and generating cross-sections perpendicular to the